mage-ai/mage-ai/docs/kernels/README.md

 Python3 is the default kernel.
 You can prototype and transform small to medium size datasets with this kernel.
 Pipelines built with this kernel can be executed in Python environments.

 ## PySpark kernel <a name="pyspark"></a>
 We support running PySpark kernel to prototype with large datasets and build pipelines to transform large datasets.
-To use the PySpark kernel, you need to uncomment the PySpark kernel setup code in Dockerfile and build the image.

 Instructions for running PySpark kernel
 * Launch editor with command: `docker run -it -p 6789:6789 -v $(pwd):/home/src mageai/mageai mage start [project_name]`